 Yes we can but please tell us what you want!.
 Prices and standards vary from 5 star luxury down to basic self-catering apartments and bungalows.
 Your best option is usually to talk to your local travel agent who can also look after special dietary or family needs as well.
-We have some more information on our accommodation page or information on Nautilus Apartments in Arinaga.
+We have some more information on our accommodation page or information on Seven Islands Apartments in Arinaga.

 Q.Can you arrange travel for us ?

 No, we do not offer this service as we believe that the Travel Agents in the UK have better access and can help with issues such as local airports in the UK, car hire and insurance more effectively than we can.

 Q.Do I have to fly from Gatwick or can I use a regional airport?

 You can fly direct to Gran Canaria from most of the UK's regional airports, including Glasgow, Cardiff, Belfast, Manchester, Leeds, Newcastle, Birmingham, and East Midlands

 Q.Do you shut in winter ?